Comfort

 Hands and feet

-- 1 pair Comfortable riding boots.
+- Comfortable riding boots.
 We recommend short boots with half chaps but you may wish to take long chaps or long boots.

 - Lightweight shoes or trainers for the evenings